A casual affair with a student engenders inexplicable difficulties

 “I asked him who he was.”

 “You should have hung up immediately.
 You see, he dials numbers randomly until he gets a young woman like you on the phone, catching you off guard.
 As soon as you hesitate, he knows you’re not a virgin.
-Well, you are still a virgin, but no longer completely so.
+Well, you are still a virgin, if no longer completely so.
 If you believe his threat, he can blackmail you.
 But don’t worry.
 I guarantee you it’s impossible for someone to have filmed us.
 Let me know if he calls back.”

-And this gave rise to a new concern: that the video might not have originated from outside the building.
+And this gave rise to a new concern: the video might not have originated from outside the building.
 A Chinese friend had once half-jokingly alluded to secret cameras fixed inside TV sets in foreigner-occupied hotels.
 This could be taken with more than a grain of truth.
-What if my bedroom had been rigged with tiny video cameras?
+What if my bedroom had been rigged with numerous tiny video cameras?
 The idea wasn’t so farfetched, considering the dubious history of the Friendship Hotel.
 Yet organized surveillance had significant limitations.
-For what purpose would the State want to capture intimate footage of a domestic female in the embrace of a small-fry foreigner such as myself?
+For what purpose would the State want to capture intimate footage of an innocent female in the embrace of a small-fry foreigner such as myself?